Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 * User can choose between healthy and one of the diseased states

 * If a disease state has been selected: additional input parameters may be required.
-In the database, these parameters are specified in a parentless container whose name is identical to the name of the selected disease state, e.g:
+In the database, these parameters are specified in a parentless container whose name is identical to the name of the selected disease state and with `container_type=DISEASE_STATE`, e.g:

   | container_id | container_type | container_name | parameter_name | group_name     | building_block_type | is_input | …    |
   | ------------ | -------------- | -------------- | -------------- | -------------- | ------------------- | -------- | ---- |